GoNZooo/kotl/README.md

     #Node<remote>
     iex(local@omniknight)2> KOTL.NameStore.add(node, :remote@omniknight)
     :ok

-We'll now add the ID to our MonitorManager so that it will be monitored:

-    iex(local@omniknight)3> KOTL.Monitor.Manager.add(node)
-    :ok

-After a certain amount of time (the sleep interval setting in the config) a first lookup will be done of the node and calling `Monitor.Manager.monitorees` will give you the list of the monitorees and their recent status changes:
+A first lookup will be done of the node and calling `Monitor.Manager.monitorees` will give you the list of the monitorees and their recent status changes:

     iex(local@omniknight)4> KOTL.Monitor.Manager.monitorees